 China will increase the investment for civil aviation construction and development, and improve tax support policy for the industry, according to the State Council’s online statement posted July 12.

 Shanghai-based China Eastern, the nation’s second largest carrier, jumped 8 percent to $16.97, the strongest rally since November.
-The carrier expects net income in the first half to fall more than 50 percent from a year ago, the company said in a regulatory filing (CEA) July 13, citing slower growth in passenger traffic and weaker cargo demand amid a global slowdown along with rising jet fuel prices.
+The carrier expects net income in the first half to fall more than 50 percent from a year ago, the company said in a regulatory filing (CEA:US) July 13, citing slower growth in passenger traffic and weaker cargo demand amid a global slowdown along with rising jet fuel prices.